justgage/redwyrms-wiki/Session Notes/Session 4 - Dragon Bones.md

 They heard noise outside where they had left Matrick and a skeletal lake serpent was in the water near the boy and it was being fought by a rather tall dwarf with a halberd.
 The party joined the battle and defeated the lake beast with the help of Azbara.
-It was assumed that when the [[dracolich]] flew over the lake, its necrotic powers had given life to the skeleton of the ancient beast.
+It was assumed that when the [[Kazimer (the dracolich)]] flew over the lake, its necrotic powers had given life to the skeleton of the ancient beast.